 I walked toward the door that literally smelt of pain and death.
 I stared, ramming the door with a horn in annoyance, denting it until it finally opened for me.
 As soon as I put a foot forward, the door slammed behind me, leaving me in a large room that resembled a colosseum.
 The ground was hard orange dirt, almost like the ground on Mars.
 I looked up angrily, watching the scientists staring down at me as if they were going to record everything I did.

 The other side of the room had a door similar to the one I had gone through.
 Out came a Lapras, the confused creature looking around before staring at me.
 Then, the trainer also came to the field; it was yet another despicable agent of Number 1.

 I was a girl, a girl whose life was ruined eighteen months ago.
 I wasn't a famous girl, but at least I was a somebody then.
-I was a girl, an average girl, no more than eleven.
-I had two Pokemon, an Espeon, and a Dragonair, which I nicknamed Aurora and Sky.
-They both were loyal Pokemon and best friends.
+I was a girl, an average girl.
+I had two Pokemon, an Espeon and a Dragonair, which I nicknamed Aurora and Sky.
+They were loyal Pokemon and best friends.

 The next day saw my first battle.
 I was fighting a trainer's Absol with my Eevee.
 Then, the trainer raised the stakes a little and sent out his Beautifly.
 It was a double battle.
 I called out my Dratini and started the battle.
 It was challenging, a battle that I would never forget.
 I won.